davidlpeterson/davidlpeterson.github.io/_posts/2020-05-28-goals-and-anti-goals.markdown

 This doesn't mean they're necessary *bad*.
 They could be lots of fun.
 But they're an "anti-goal" because *focusing* on them isn't a priority.
 That's the key.

+### Using goals and anti-goals to find balance

+What I realized is that having a clear set of goals and anti-goals can help me control my emotional response to competition.

+Whenever I start feeling that jealous-inducing, demotivation coming on, I just need to look at my goals and anti-goals and ask myself: Is this a goal?
+If not, should it be?
+If not, then who cares?
+Focus on what matters.
+Play your own game, don't play somebody else's.

-Some goals are two sides of the same coin.
-If I'm not doing well with "Goal 1" then I'm tempted by "Anti-Goal 1," because it's easy to fall back on.
+I also realized that some goals are two sides of the same coin.
+In other words, if I'm not doing well with "Goal 1" then I'm tempted by "Anti-Goal 1," because it's easy to fall back on.
+However, because I haven't been focusing on "Anti-Goal 1", what drives me is often some form of jealousy, rather than any sort of strategic focus.
+And then I get disappointed in myself for not focusing on "Goal 1."
+And then the cycle continues.

+I'm honestly getting tired just thinking about it.

+So, to keep myself honest, I'm posting my current version of goals and anti-goals here.
+These aren't perfect.
+They need to be updated.
+But I'm hoping that they'll help me find balance and clarity.

 ### Goals:

-(1) Own my career - converge on a path to start my own company and achieve financial freedom.
+1. **Own my career** - converge on a path to start my own company and achieve financial freedom.
 The goal here is all about gaining clarity on the *path* and recognizing that any career is a repeated, infinite game (not a ladder).
-(2) Friends - build deeper, authentic relationships with the people I care about most.
+2. **Friends** - build deeper, authentic relationships with the people I care about most.
-(3) Health - focus on continual improvement in cycling, running and lightweight strength training.
+3. **Fitness** - focus on continual improvement in cycling, running and lightweight strength training.
-(4) World exploration - travel, get out in the world, go to new places and meet new people.
+4. **World exploration** - I just moved to London.
+What?!
+Take advantage of it.
+Travel, get out in the world, go to new places and meet new people.
 Say yes to more things more often.
-(5) Getting to know myself - work on getting better at expressing my own emotions and advocating for my opinions.
+5. **Getting to know myself** - work on getting better at expressing my own emotions and advocating for my opinions.

-Anti-goals:
+### Anti-goals:
-(1) Near-term career advancement - this is *the* classic false idol for me.
+1. **Near-term career advancement** - this is *the* classic false idol for me.
 David from the future, read this: Don't get caught up in near-term career advancement.
 It's a local maxima.
 Don’t let it distract from the global maxima (see Goal 1).
-(2) Meetings for the sake of meeting - Too often, I open my calendar to see meetings that aren't (3) BREAD - I love baking, but I don't need to prioritize it.
+2. **Meetings for the sake of meeting** - Too often, I open my calendar to see meetings that aren't helping me achieve any of the above goals.
+They end up just completely draining me of the energy I need *to* achieve those goals.
+3. **BREAD** - I love baking, but I don't need to prioritize it.
+Continual improvement isn't the name of the game right now.
+Just enjoy it for what it is.